jeffkeeling/back-to-the-old-reddit/README.md

 This is a fork of [Old Reddit Redirect](https://github.com/tom-james-watson/old-reddit-redirect)

-### Notable changes:
+### Changes:

-- Run Safari migration tool on Chrome tool to create Safari version of this extension
+- Using the Safari migration tool this extension now runs on Safari for Mac and iOS
 - Moved Firefox extension's manifest version to V3

+### Notes:

+- The whitelist to access the new version of Reddit mentioned in the original documentation does not function currently